Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Introduction

+In this paper, we consider shallow SNNs of leaky integrate-and-fire (LIF) neurons and exponential synapses (Table \ref{table1}, ``Forward''), consisting of an input layer, one hidden layer and an output layer with non-spiking leaky integrator neurons.
+The weights of the synaptic connections in the networks are trained with the Eventprop algorithm \cite{Wunderlich2021}, see Table \ref{table1}.
 We have implemented Eventprop in the GPU enhanced neural networks framework (GeNN) \cite{Yavuz2016,Knight2018} using the Python interface PyGeNN \cite{Knight2021} and, here, performed simulations using the CUDA backend for NVIDIA GPUs.
 Our code is available on Github \cite{genn_eventprop}.

 We first reproduced the latency encoded MNIST \cite{LeCun1998a} classification task before moving on to the more challenging Spiking Heidelberg Digits (SHD) and Spiking Speech Commands (SSC) keyword recognition datasets \cite{Cramer2022}.
 When working on the SHD dataset we noticed issues that arise from using the exact gradient for particular combinations of loss functions and task attributes.
 To overcome this, we extended Eventprop to a wider class of loss functions and, using this additional freedom, identified better-performing formulations of cross-entropy loss, including one that leads, in conjunction with augmentation, to state-of-the-art performance on SHD.
 We then successfully applied the same network to SSC.
+Finally, we compared the time and memory requirements of training with Eventprop against training with BPTT, implemented using Spyx~\cite{heckel_spyx_2024} (currently the fastest framework for surrogate-gradient-based training).
+We found that, when training SHD with $1$ ms timesteps, Eventprop was more than $3\times$ faster and used as little as $\sfrac{1}{4}$ of the GPU memory required by BPTT.